The Cons of Outsourcing (and How to Manage Them)

-3. You need to be sure as shooting that you’re ready to outsource.
+3. You need to make sure you’re ready before you outsource.

-On the other hand, if you have a vision and an outline to achieve that vision, hiring out and working for you is a two-way smooth street.
-You’re good, and your freelancer/s also feel and do good.
+If you have a vision and an outline to achieve that vision, hiring out and working for you is a two-way smooth street.
+You’re good, and your freelancers also feel and do good.

 If it’s not important to the outcome, care for the WHAT and WHEN, the results and the deadlines, not the minutiae of the HOW.